isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 #### 12. Do Singapore Citizens / Permanent Residents / Long-Term Pass holders need to apply for an Air Travel Pass?

-No, Singapore Citizens, Permanent Residents, and Long-Term Pass holders are not required to apply for an ATP to travel from Hong Kong SAR to Singapore.
+No, Singapore Citizens, Permanent Residents, and Long-Term Pass holders are not required to apply for an ATP to travel from Hong Kong to Singapore.
 However, Long-Term Pass holders will still have to seek entry approval from the relevant Singapore Government agencies before travelling to Singapore.

 Singapore Citizens, Permanent Residents, and Long-Term Pass holders may take either:
 <ol style="margin-top:0px; list-style-type: upper-alpha;">
-  <li style="font-size:20px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a flight designated by the Singapore Government and HKSAR Government; or</li>
+  <li style="font-size:20px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a flight designated by the Singapore Government and Hong Kong Government; or</li>
   <li style="font-size:20px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">a non-designated flight.</li>
   </ol>